-The Indian pre-school/childcare market exhibited double-digit growth during 2014-2019.
+The Indian pre-school/childcare market is to grow at a CAGR of around 12% during the forecast period (2021-2026).
 Preschool is a learning establishment that offers early childhood education to children who are between 2-4 years of age.
-Pre-schools are an essential part of the education system since in the first four years of age, children acquire the basic cognitive, physical, social and emotional capabilities that prepares them for later success in school and life.
+Pre-schools are an essential part of the education system since in the first four years of age, children acquire the basic cognitive, physical, social and emotional capabilities that prepare them for later success in school and life.
 Pre-schools can operate both publicly and privately and they have been segmented into full day-care and after-school care categories.

 IMARC Group’s latest report provides a deep insight into the Indian pre-school/childcare market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the Indian pre-school/childcare market in any manner.